arunneru/my-blog-site/content/posts/lasso/first.md

 math: true
 ---

-The lasso is a modified regression method that gained in popularity after the works of Tibshirani.
-It is like linear regression in that it minimizes the deviation of the observed responses from the predictions of a linear model.
-It differs from linear regression in that it picks important predictors/variables (i.e, does variable selection) from the available predictors.
-The linear model produced by linear regression has non-zero coefficients for all the variables.
-This might be disadvantageous if there are a large number of variables that do not influence or modify the outcome or response in any major way.
-For example, we might be interested in predicting gdp (gross domestic product) from the values of many socio-economic factors/predictors.
-In this case, a few variables like per-capita income of a country might correlate with gdp while many other variables like the healthy life expectancy might not correlate with it.
-If we have many such indicators/factors/variables that are not relevant and are not correlated with the desired outcome variable, the way of the linear regression (i.e, including all the variables in the model) would seem less efficient way to come up with a predictive model.
-The lasso alleviates this problem by constraining the sum of absolute values of the coefficients to be lower than otherwise ( The loss function includes both the sum of squared errors as well as the sum of L1 norms of the coefficients).
-This has the desired effect of bringing some coefficients (those of non-relevant variables) all the way to zero thereby eliminating the corresponding variables completely from the linear model.
+ The lasso is a modified regression method that gained popularity following the work of Tibshirani (Tibishirani et. al, 1996).
+It shares similarities with linear regression in that it aims to minimize the difference between observed responses and the predictions of a linear model.
+However, it sets itself apart by performing variable selection, effectively picking the most important predictors from the available set.

+In contrast to linear regression, where all variables receive non-zero coefficients, the lasso offers a solution when there is a large number of irrelevant variables that do not significantly influence the outcome.
+For example, when predicting GDP based on numerous socio-economic factors, variables like per-capita income may correlate with GDP, while others like healthy life expectancy may not.
+When many such irrelevant variables exist, including all of them in a linear regression model can be inefficient.
+The lasso addresses this by constraining the sum of the absolute values of coefficients to be lower (achieving this through a loss function that combines sum of squared errors and the sum of L1 norms of coefficients).
+This effectively reduces some coefficients, making them zero, and eliminates the corresponding variables from the linear model.

-In this article, we will apply the lasso method on a set socio-economic indicators (All from the year 2017 unless stated otherwise) of countries sampled from World Bank, International Monetary Fund and other similar sources and we will use the GDP (gross domestic product) as a response variable.
-Some of the indicators extracted from these sources are known to be highly correlated with the gross domestic product while others, infamously, not so.
-We will see if the lasso eliminates these variables in its attempt to satisfy the sparsity constraints.
+In this article, we will apply the lasso method to a dataset of socio-economic indicators (all from the year 2017 unless specified otherwise) from sources such as the World Bank and the International Monetary Fund.
+Our goal is to predict GDP using these indicators as predictor variables.
+Some of these indicators are known to be highly correlated with GDP, while others are not.
+We will examine whether the lasso eliminates these less relevant variables to achieve sparsity.

-We would also like to know if these socio-economic factors can be used to predict the world happiness index, which was, like many similar indices, developed in part to address the shortcomings of GDP.
-The world happiness index, inspired from a similar index due to the Bhutan government, was developed by academics from Harvard University and is estimated from surveys conducted across the globe.
+Additionally, we aim to explore whether these socio-economic factors can be used to predict the World Happiness Index.
+This index, inspired by a similar one in Bhutan, was developed by Harvard University academics and is based on global surveys conducted to assess happiness levels.

 ### Downloading the relevant data ###